Simple Guide to Reading a Seed Packet

 7. Sell by date.
 This date is important.
 Depending how the seeds are stored, germination rates can drop year to year

 8. Many companies provide an address, phone number, and their website on the packet.
 This information can be very help for contacting the company with questions.

 9. This multi-colored table or chart tells you the best time to plant this seed in your region.
 Find your area on the colored map and match the color to the table.

 The number of day to germination (the sprouting of the seed, -green appears from the seed) this particular packet doesn’t provide this information.

 Growing up on a small farm, I can remember my mom and dad saving seed from year to year.
 They would store them metal coffee cans or butter bowls with lids in the freezer.
-I have since learned the freezer stops the growth of the plant and bacteria’s.
+I’ve learned the freezer stops the growth of the plant and bacteria’s.
 I really don’t remember seed “packets” growing up at all.
-When the season came around, mom and dad would be sitting at the kitchen table making a list of what seeds they had on hand and how much they needed for the season’s planting.

-If you have been gardening for years, this information may seem trivial to you, but if you are new to gardening, like me when I started in 2015, I had no idea how to read a seed packet, I had to learn and till learning.
+If you have been gardening for years, this information may seem trivial.
+For a new gardener, understanding a seed packet is difficult.
 The information is important.
-I know it’s a lot to take in, just start small and ask lots of questions.
+I know it’s a lot to take in, start small and ask lots of questions.